 Exploration drilling generally follows the QAQC recommendation given by the Exploration department, which is documented in Boliden's internal business management system (BMS), as stated below:

-- In-house standards ca. 3%

-- CRM (certified reference material) ca. 1.5%
+- Standards: In-house and CRM (certified reference material) ca. 4.5%

 - Blanks 2%

 - Check assays 0.5%

 An evaluation is underway to assess the merits of preparing standard material from Kankberg mineralization.